allnulled/basic-filesystem-store/README.md

-**Description**:  Creates a new store instance.
+**Description**:  creates a new store instance.
 Read about the constructor of the class for more info.